multiversx/mx-chain-storage-go/README.md

-# elrond-go-storage
+# mx-chain-storage-go
-elrond-go components for storage and caching
+mx-chain-go components for storage and caching